 While it is true activated charcoal is very absorbent, it is also abrasive.
 It is similar to the type of charcoal you use in flame grills and if you’ve ever felt that, you know that it’s not a soft substance.
 This activated charcoal is being sold in a paste-type form and that is how most people are using it.
 Another method is getting charcoal tablets and mixing with water to create the paste.
 Either of these methods can be unsafe for your gums and teeth.
 Due to the abrasive nature of the charcoal, it has the possibility to erode enamel and cause receding gum lines—causing irreversible damage.
 As of now, there is little empirical evidence that brushing with activated charcoal can significantly whiten teeth, however, it is worth noting that there are numerous blogs and videos online of people advocating its effectiveness.
 But even if charcoal does whiten teeth, the possible damage to the teeth might not be worth the risk.

-While the idea of being able to noticeably whiten teeth in short amount of time is, understandably appealing- there are safer approaches to whitening teeth than brushing with activated charcoal.
-You can find a lot of information on Google but if you need a Professional Teeth Whitening, give us a call- it's an easy two-step process.
+While the idea of being able to noticeably whiten teeth in a short amount of time is understandably appealing- there are safer approaches to whitening teeth than brushing with activated charcoal.
+You can find a lot of information on Google but if you need Professional Teeth Whitening, give us a call- it's an easy two-step process.

 We are on a mission to become the highest rated dentist in Jupiter, Florida - So please share this blog with your friends and family to help spread the word!